A whole chicken is perfect for a family meal or small dinner party. But when you're just cooking for one or two, that's a heck of a lot of bird.

 Remove the chicken breast from the fridge and shred it over crispy oven-baked sweet potato chips.
 Top it with generous dollops of mango guacamole and dig into the best nachos ever.
 If you don't have enough chicken, add a plant protein like chickpeas to stretch the servings.

-Add Sweet Potato Nachos to your meal plan here.
+Click here to add Sweet Potato Nachos to your client’s meal plan.

 Store the bone broth: There's no way you'd forget about the bone broth because your house probably smells amazing by now.
 Let the stock cool and refrigerate half the batch.
 Freeze the remaining half to use later in the week.